 The RCOG recognises the importance of this essential resource and undertakes to:

-• manage records effectively in line with this policy
+• manage electronic and paper records effectively in line with this policy

-• comply with legal obligations that apply to its records (see the RCOG Data Protection Policy)
+• comply with legal obligations that apply to its records (see the RCOG Data Protection Policy and Procedures)

-• exercise best practice in the management of records, as outlined in the implementation section below
+• exercise best practice in the management of records, as outlined in the Procedures below

-• encourage effective access to and use of records as a corporate source of information
+• encourage effective access to and use of records as a corporate source of information, to support business efficiency and decision-making

-• store records efficiently, utilising appropriate storage methods at all points in their lifecycle, and disposing of them appropriately when they are no longer required
+• store records efficiently, utilising appropriate storage methods at all points in their lifecycle, and disposing of them securely when they are no longer required

 • provide appropriate protection for records from unwanted environmental (fire, flood, infestation) or human impact (alteration, defacement, theft)

-• safeguard records necessary for the continuity and regeneration in the event of a disastrous occurrence
+• safeguard vital records necessary for business continuity and regeneration in the event of a disastrous occurrence

-• identify and make provision for the preservation of records of long term and historical value
+• identify and make provision for the preservation of records of long term and historical value, which meet our Archive Collections Development Policy Criteria for Acquisition

 To support the RCOG’s recognition of the importance of Records Management, all people handling RCOG records must comply with this policy by following the procedures listed below.